Blockmandoo/Myndrios-Magic-System/races.md

 # Races

-All available races, you'll start out with the base races, and then have the ability to unlock more interesting races, with the advanced ones being super difficult to find / unlock
+All available races, you'll start out with the base races, and then have the ability to unlock more interesting races, with the advanced ones being super difficult to find / unlock.
+I would also like the first barrier to entry for most of the difficult races to be learning their [language](languages.md).

-Possible alternative names:
+Possible alternative names for race:

 - Kin / Kinship
 - Clade